 Use identical image acquisition settings and optimal parameters for x, y, and z resolution for each independent experiment.
 A piezo-driven focus system is required to quickly and precisely move the objective when acquiring the z-stack of images.

 NOTE: To image the entire apical region of the hair cells, collect a z-stack of images from the stereocilia to the apical half of the hair cell body using the optimal settings.
-It is crucial to collect a large z-stack along the hair cell to assure imaging of the vesicle-like particles.
+It is crucial to collect a large z-stack along the hair cell to assure the imaging of the vesicle-like particles.

 Use the image acquisition software to process the raw confocal images using the Airyscan 3D reconstruction algorithm with the automatic default deconvolution filter settings.